jonataslaw/get_cli/README.md

 // To install a package in your project (dependencies): get install camera

+// To install several packages from your project: get install http path camera

+// To install a package with specific version: get install path:1.6.4

+// You can also specify several packages with version numbers

 // To install a dev package in your project (dependencies_dev): get install flutter_launcher_icons --dev